konstantinzolotarev/sails-hook-annotations/docs/Policy.md

 ## Policy annotations

-This hook allow developers to define Policies for actions using annotations.
+Allow developers to define Policies for actions using annotations.

 For this you could use `@Policy("")` annotation. **It works only with double quotes!**